-Second-trust Instrument-Fiduciary Liability (Section 17).
+Second-trust instrument-fiduciary libility.
 The bill provides that except as otherwise provided in the bill, a second-trust instrument shall not relieve an authorized fiduciary from liability for a breach of trust to a greater extent than the first-trust instrument.